For unloading nuclear fuel from a nuclear-powered icebreaker reactor: Baltic Shipyard lays down the "Vladimir Vorobyov" MSATO

 Keel-laying ceremony of MSATO "Vladimir Vorobyov"

 According to USC CEO Andrey Puchkov, the Baltic Shipyard is implementing a crucial project to support the nuclear icebreaker fleet.
-The company's specialists have unique experience and expertise to simultaneously build both nuclear-powered ships and auxiliary vessels for them, he emphasized.
+He emphasized that the company's specialists possess unique experience and expertise to simultaneously build both nuclear-powered ships and auxiliary vessels for them.

 About Project 22770